Contact process on a dynamical long range percolation: Comparison of the background with a long range percolation model

 One key point of the arguments used in \cite{linker2019contact} was that in an independent percolation model on $\Z$ with $p<1$ no infinite connected component occurs, and thus the percolation almost surely partitions $\Z$ into finite connected components.
 As we saw in Proposition~\ref{CutPointTheo} the long range percolation exhibits a similar behavior if $\sum_{y\in \N} y(1-\delta_{\{0,y\}})<\infty$.

 Recall from Definition~\ref{CutPoint} that a cut-point $m$ for a long range percolation model is a point such that no edge $\{x,y\}$ with $x\leq m<y$ is present.
 In comparison to the nearest neighbor case one major problem is that in the long range percolation model that we will use, which is defined via the $w'_n(e)$ of Corollary \ref{ComparisonLongRangePerc}, the presence of cut points at two different vertices is not independent.
-The events $(\{k \text{ is a cut-point}\})_{k\in\Z}$ are in fact positively correlated by the FKG inequality, see \cite[Theorem~2.4]{grimmett1999percolation}, since $\{k \text{ is a cut-point}\}$ is a decreasing event.
-So we need to adjust the construction in such a way that we can deal with this unfavorable correlation. \begin{definition} Let $n,K_0\in \N$ and $T>0$.
+In fact the events $(\{k \text{ is a cut-point}\})_{k\in\Z}$ are decreasing events, and thus positively correlated by the FKG inequality, see \cite[Theorem~2.4]{grimmett1999percolation}.
+But this implies that also the events $(\{k \text{ is no cut-point}\})_{k\in\Z}$ are positively correlated.
+Therefore, we need to adjust the construction in such a way that we can deal with these correlations. \begin{definition} Let $n,K_0\in \N$ and $T>0$.
 We call $m\in V$ an \textit{$(n,K_0)$-cut} if $w'_n(\{x,y\})=1$ for all $x\leq m <y$ with $|x-y|\leq 2K_0$. \end{definition} We call all edges $e=\{x,y\}$ with length $|x-y| \leq 2K_0$ \emph{short edges} and denote by $\cB_n^{K_0}$ the $\sigma$-algebra containing information of all $w'_n(e)$ of all short edges in time step $n$, i.e.

 Note that for any $m$ the event that $m$ is an $(n,K_0)$-cut is contained in $\cB_n^{K_0}$.

 Now let $r_0\in\N$ and define for $k\in \Z$,